-Coffee Education7 min read
+Coffee Education8 min read Updated

-Yirgacheffe Coffee: The Complete Guide to Ethiopia's Most Celebrated Coffee Region
+Yirgacheffe Coffee: Complete Guide to Ethiopia's Best

 The definitive guide to Yirgacheffe coffee from Ethiopia's Sidamo highlands.
 Learn about its distinctive floral and citrus flavor profile, washed vs natural processing, optimal brewing methods, and why this region produces some of the world's most prized specialty coffee beans.
 Includes brewing tips, storage advice, and comparisons to other Ethiopian regions.